What are the latest F-Gas regulations?

 Koura has produced a range of low GWP alternatives to current products on the market, which will allow the industry to operate at the same level without concerns of phase outs for decades to come.
 The refrigerants, created for multiple applications, are future proof, with a GWP reduction of up to 90%.

 Not only are the refrigerants designed to be more energy efficient, but also offer a higher performance, making them an all-round improvement on what the industry current produces.

 For cooling applications such as commercial refrigerators and cold chain transportation, Klea® has created LFR3.
 With an extremely low GWP of just 140, it is designed to have a much lower environmental impact than CO2.
 It also outperformed CO2 in product testing with new systems, with 20% higher energy efficiency, and a much lower operating pressure.

-As a solution to applications including medical and pharmaceutical, Klea® has developed LFR5.
+As a solution to applications including medical and pharmaceutical, Klea® has launched R-473A.
 Effective down to -70°C, the high-performance alternative to current customer favourite R-23 is designed to deliver a higher performance, with improved energy efficiency and cooling capacity.